 Now, don’t freak out, good Copywriters never use their knowledge to swindle or manipulate people.
 I’d never work with anyone who wasn’t honest or made me feel icky about what they were offering.

-The psychology comes in because copy touches on a deeper benefit to the consumer.
-In other words, we tell you what good thing will happen to you if you buy this product or service.
+Psychology comes in because copy touches on a deeper benefit to the consumer.
+In other words, we tell you what good things will happen to you if you buy this product or service.
 Copywriters highlight the benefits of a product or service… not the features.
 Here’s an example:

 Say you’re trying to sell winter boots for kids, I’m going to show what Feature vs Benefit looks like…

 Memory Foam Inner Soles (is it still called a sole?
 Idunno, I’m not a shoe expert)